skippyr/revelio/README.md

 it by using other commands available in your system.
 Like this, there is no limit of what you can do.

-If you are using a POSIX-complient shell, you use some extensions I have made using Reveal under the `extensions` directory.
+If you are using a POSIX-complient shell, you can use some extensions I have made for Reveal under the `extensions` directory.
+To use them, you just have to source them and start using the functions they supply.
+You can read the comment before each of them to see what they do.

-To use it, you just have to source them in your shell's startup file and start using the function they supply.
+Each function will add new functionalities for Reveal.

 ## Issues And Contributions